 A non-Riemannian geometry has been constructed out of the components of the affine connection, which has been determined by imposing the validity of the Universal Criterion of Evolution for non-equilibrium systems relaxing towards a steady-state.
 Relaxation expresses an intrinsic physical property of a thermodynamic system.
 The affine connection, on the other hand, is an intrinsic property of geometry allowing to determine the equation for the shortest path.
 It is the author's opinion that a correct thermodynamical-geometrical theory should correlate these two properties.
-It is important to mention that the geometry of the thermodynamic space tends to be Riemannian for small values of the inverse of the entropy production.
-In this limit, we obtain again the same closure relations found in ref.\cite{sonnino}.
-The results established in refs \cite{sonnino3}, for magnetically confined plasmas, and in refs \cite{sonnino4}, for the nonlinear thermoelectric effect and the unimolecular triangular reaction, remain then valid.
+It is important to mention that the thermodynamic space tends to be Riemannian for small values of the inverse of the entropy production.
+In this limit, we obtain again the same closure relations found in Ref.\cite{sonnino}.
+The results established for magnetically confined plasmas \cite{sonnino3}, and for the nonlinear thermoelectric effect and the unimolecular triangular reaction \cite{sonnino4}, remain then valid.

 Finally, note that the transport equations may take even more general forms than Eq.~(\ref{ief0}).
 The fluxes and the forces can be defined locally as fields depending on space coordinates and time.
 The most general transport relation takes the form